shamshir-NR/crypto-currency-pro/README.md

-## Crypto Currency Pro
+# Crypto Currency Pro

-    The is a sample project which list curent cryptocurrency statistics.<br> App refresh data in every 3 seconds.<br> You can add new cryptocurrency by searching name of the currency using addcryptocurrency option.<br> App used Redux for state management.
+The is a sample project which list curent cryptocurrency statistics.
+App refresh data in every 3 seconds.
+You can add new cryptocurrency by searching name of the currency using addcryptocurrency option.App used Redux for state management.

 ## Requirements